 - Proctor & Gamble will pay for 80 percent of its employees’ education costs up to $40,000.

 - Gap’s Tuition Reimbursement Program only applies to coursework relevant to an employees’ job or future career growth, but the clothing company doles out up to $5,000 a year for your educational cause.

 - Chevron will help you pay for your education to the tune of 75 percent of the cost.

 - Disney’s assistance for employees in school isn’t outstanding — $700 per credit with additional support for books and course materials — but it’s something.

 - Boeing has a substantial tuition reimbursement program, but the terms are complicated.

 - Apple reimburses up to $5,000 of its employees’ educational costs a year.

 Here are 10 more companies that will help you work your way through school.
-Click on the hyperlinks for more information on each tuition reimbursement program.
+Click on the hyperlinks for more information.